-Any man required to register with Selective Service at any time must have done so to receive Federal Student Aid (FSA).
+Any male required to register with Selective Service at any time must have done so to receive federal student aid.
 The Central Processing System (CPS) performs a match with Selective Service to confirm a student's registration status.
 In this chapter we discuss that match and the registration requirement.

-REGISTRATION REQUIREMENT
+REGISTRATION REOUIREMENT

-Men aged 18-25 are required to register with the Selective Service System (SSS).
-This requirement covers men residing in the United States who are U.S. citizens or noncitizens, except that a man who is in the U.S. as a lawful nonimmigrant isn't required to register as long as he maintains that status (see the exceptions to the registration requirement under "Exemptions" below).
+Males (any person assigned the sex of male at birth) aged 18-25 are required to register with the Selective Service System (SSS).
+This requirement covers males residing in the United States who are U.S. citizens or noncitizens, except that a male who is in the U.S. as a lawful nonimmigrant isn't required to register as long as he maintains that status (see the exceptions to the registration requirement under "Exemptions" below).
 Students who are required to register with the Selective Service must do so to be eligible for FSA funds, but parents who want to borrow a PLUS loan aren't required to have registered.